What Is AI Reputation Management? Definition, Framework, and Key Components

 This is not fluff.
 It is personalization.

-And personalization is what improves the conversion of request to review.
+And personalization is what improves review request conversion.

 The Learn stage is where reputation management becomes more than a workflow.
 It becomes intelligence.